llealloo/audiolink/README.md

 ## 0.2.8 - May 6th, 2022
 ### New features
-- Added the ability to get the time since Unix epoch, either in milliseconds or in days.
-Additionally, a helper function, `AudioLinkGetTimeOfDay()` has been added, which lets you easily get the current time of day in UTC timezone.
+- Added the ability to get the time since Unix epoch in days, and milliseconds since 12:00 AM UTC.
+Additionally, a helper function, `AudioLinkGetTimeOfDay()` has been added, which lets you easily get the current hours, minutes and seconds of the time of day in UTC.
 - An editor scripting define, `AUDIOLINK`, which will be automatically added when AudioLink is included.
 (Thanks, Float3)
 - AudioLink can now compile without VRCSDK and UDON, for use outside of VRChat.
 This kind of usecase is still experimental at best, though.
 (Thanks, Float3 and yewnyx)
 - Added a few new helper methods to sample various notes of the DFT.
 (Thanks, Float3)